 It’s best to mix up the fruit that you give them so they can get different nutrients.
 You should still ensure that it doesn’t make up more than 10% of their diet.
 Too many fruits can give your tortoise too much sugar, which can negatively impact their gut health.

-What Foods Should You Avoid Feeding Your Tortoise?
+The 5 Foods You Should Avoid Feeding Your Tortoise

 While you might think that you can feed your tortoise any vegetables, fruits, or the occasional treat, the truth is that tortoises shouldn’t eat a wide array of foods.
 We highlighted a few of the most common problem foods here.